Want to up your chances of winning the deal? Improve your customer meetings.

-- What is the prospect expecting to accomplish in this meeting?
+- What does the prospect expect to accomplish in this meeting?

 - What do I want to accomplish in this meeting?

-- What is necessary for me to prepare in order to make sure I can meet these objectives?
+- What do I need to prepare in order to make sure I can meet these objectives?

 - Is there an internal resource I ought to involve?

-- Based on my objectives, as well as that of the prospect, what is the best order of operations?
+- Based on my objectives, as well as those of the prospect, what is the best order of operations?
 What should I cover first?

 - Do I have buy-in on the agenda from my prospect?